antoinepetit2/antoinepetit.github.io/index.md

 ---

 I am a researcher in nuclear materials physics at Franch atomic energy research center (CEA)
-I am studying the creep and viscoplasticity of irradiated materials (mainly cladding of nuclear fuel and vessel steels)
+My research is focused on the creep and viscoplasticity of irradiated materials (mainly cladding of nuclear fuel and vessel steels)

 I am part of the *mechanical behavior of irradiated materials laboratory*.
 It is currently attached to the CEA as follows: